MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-On-Your-Data.md

     function callOpenAI(systemPrompt: string, userPrompt: string, temperature = 0, useBYOD = false) {
         const isAzureOpenAI = OPENAI_API_KEY && OPENAI_ENDPOINT && OPENAI_MODEL;

+        if (isAzureOpenAI) {
-        if (isAzureOpenAI && useBYOD) {
+            if (useBYOD) {
-            // Azure OpenAI + Cognitive Search: Bring Your Own Data return getAzureOpenAIBYODCompletion(systemPrompt, userPrompt, temperature);
+                return getAzureOpenAIBYODCompletion(systemPrompt, userPrompt, temperature);
             }

-        if (isAzureOpenAI) {
-            // Azure OpenAI
             return getAzureOpenAICompletion(systemPrompt, userPrompt, temperature);
         }

-        // OpenAI
         return getOpenAICompletion(systemPrompt, userPrompt, temperature);
     }
     ```

 1. Locate the `getAzureOpenAIBYODCompletion()` function in *server/openAI.ts*.
-It's quite similar to the `getAzureOpenAICompletion()` function you examined earlier, but is shown as a separate function to highlight a few key differences that are unique to the "bring your own data" scenario available in Azure OpenAI.
+It's quite similar to the `getAzureOpenAICompletion()` function you examined earlier, but is shown as a separate function to highlight a few key differences that are unique to the "Azure OpenAI on your data" scenario available in Azure OpenAI.

-    - The `fetchUrl` value includes an `extensions` segment in the URL whereas the URL for the standard Azure OpenAI API does not.

     ```typescript
-        const fetchUrl = `${OPENAI_ENDPOINT}/openai/deployments/${OPENAI_MODEL}/extensions/chat/completions?api-version=${OPENAI_API_VERSION}`;
-        ```

-    - A `dataSources` property is added to the `messageData` object sent to Azure OpenAI.
-The `dataSources` property contains the Cognitive Search resource's `endpoint`, `key`, and `indexName` values that were added to the `.env` file earlier in this exercise.

-        ```typescript
+    async function getAzureOpenAIBYODCompletion(systemPrompt: string, userPrompt: string, temperature: number): Promise<string> {
-        const messageData: ChatGPTData = {
+        const dataSources = [
-            max_tokens: 1024,
-            temperature,
-            messages: [
-                { role: 'system', content: systemPrompt },
-                { role: 'user', content: userPrompt }
-            ],
-            // Adding BYOD data source so that Cognitive Search is used with Azure OpenAI
-            dataSources: [
             {
-                    type: 'AzureCognitiveSearch',
+                type: 'azure_search',
                 parameters: {
-                        endpoint: AZURE_COGNITIVE_SEARCH_ENDPOINT,
-                        key: AZURE_COGNITIVE_SEARCH_KEY,
-                        indexName: AZURE_COGNITIVE_SEARCH_INDEX
-                    }
-                }
-            ]
-        };
-        ```

-    - The `headersBody` object includes `chatpgpt_url` and `chatgpt_key` properties that are used to call Azure OpenAI once the Cognitive Search results are obtained.

-        ```typescript
-        const headersBody: OpenAIHeadersBody = {
-            method: 'POST',
-            headers: {
+                    authentication: {
-                'Content-Type': 'application/json',
-                'api-key': OPENAI_API_KEY,
-                chatgpt_url: fetchUrl.replace('extensions/', ''),
-                chatgpt_key: OPENAI_API_KEY
+                        type: 'api_key',
+                        key: AZURE_AI_SEARCH_KEY
                     },
-            body: JSON.stringify(messageData),
-        };
-        ```

-    - The response returned by Azure OpenAI includes two messsages with roles of `tool` and `assistant`.
-The sample application uses the second message with a `role` of `assistant` to provide the user the information they requested.
-In cases where you want to provide additional information about the documents used to create the response (as you saw earlier in the Azure AI Studio playground), you can use the first message which includes the `url` to the document(s).

-        ```json
-        {
-            "id": "12345678-1a2b-3c4e5f-a123-12345678abcd",
-            "model": "",
-            "created": 1684304924,
-            "object": "chat.completion",
-            "choices": [
-                {
-                    "index": 0,
-                    "messages": [
-                        {
-                            "role": "tool",
-                            "content": "{\"citations\": [{\"content\": \"\\nCognitive Services are cloud-based artificial intelligence (AI) services...\", \"id\": null, \"title\": \"What is Cognitive Services\", \"filepath\": null, \"url\": null, \"metadata\": {\"chunking\": \"orignal document size=250.
-Scores=0.4314117431640625 and 1.72564697265625.Org Highlight count=4.\"}, \"chunk_id\": \"0\"}], \"intent\": \"[\\\"Learn about Azure Cognitive Services.\\\"]\"}", "end_turn": false
-                        },
-                        {
-                            "role": "assistant",
-                            "content": " \nAzure Cognitive Services are cloud-based artificial intelligence (AI) services that help developers build cognitive intelligence into applications without having direct AI or data science skills or knowledge. [doc1].
-Azure Machine Learning is a cloud service for accelerating and managing the machine learning project lifecycle. [doc1].", "end_turn": true
+                    endpoint: AZURE_AI_SEARCH_ENDPOINT,
+                    index_name: AZURE_AI_SEARCH_INDEX
                 }
-                    ]
             }
-            ]
+        ];

+        const completion = await createAzureOpenAICompletion(systemPrompt, userPrompt, temperature, dataSources) as AzureOpenAIYourDataResponse;
+        console.log('Azure OpenAI Add Your Own Data Output: \n', completion.choices[0]?.message);
+        for (let citation of completion.choices[0]?.message?.context?.citations ?? []) {
+            console.log('Citation Path:', citation.filepath);
         }
-        ```

-1. The following code is used in `getAzureOpenAIBYODCompletion()` to access the messages.
-Although citations aren't being used in this example, they're logged to the console so you can see the type of data that's returned.

-    ```typescript
-    const completion = await fetchAndParse(fetchUrl, headersBody);
-    console.log(completion);

-    if (completion.error) {
-        console.error('Azure OpenAI BYOD Error: \n', completion.error);
-        return completion.error.message;
+        return completion.choices[0]?.message?.content?.trim() ?? '';
     }

-    const citations = (completion.choices[0]?.messages[0]?.content?.trim() ?? '') as string;
-    console.log('Azure OpenAI BYOD Citations: \n', citations);

-    let content = (completion.choices[0]?.messages[1]?.content?.trim() ?? '') as string;
-    console.log('Azure OpenAI BYOD Output: \n', content);

-    return content;
     ```

+    Notice the following functionality in the `getAzureOpenAIBYODCompletion()` function:

+    - A `dataSources` property is created which contains the AI Search resource's `key`, `endpoint`, and `index_name` values that were added to the `.env` file earlier in this exercise
+    - The `createAzureOpenAICompletion()` function is called with the `systemPrompt`, `userPrompt`, `temperature`, and `dataSources` values.
+This function is used to call Azure OpenAI API and return the results.
+    - Once the response is returned, the document citations are logged to the console.
+The completion message content is then returned to the caller.

 1. A few final points to consider before moving on to the next exercise:

-    - The "bring your own data" feature of Azure OpenAI is currently in preview.
-It's not recommended to use it in production applications at this time.
-    - The sample application uses a single index in Azure Cognitive Search.
+    - The sample application uses a single index in Azure AI  Search.
 You can use multiple indexes and data sources with Azure OpenAI.
 The `dataSources` property in the `getAzureOpenAIBYODCompletion()` function can be updated to include multiple data sources as needed.
     - Security must be carefully evaluated with this type of scenario.
 Users should't be able to ask questions and get results from documents that they aren't able to access.

-1. Now that you've learned about Azure OpenAI, prompts, completions, and how you can use your own data, let's move on to the next exercise to learn how communication features can be used to enhance the application.
+1. Now that you've learned about Azure OpenAI, prompts, completions, and how you can use your own data, let's go to the next exercise to learn how communication features can be used to enhance the application.
 If you'd like to learn more about Azure OpenAI, view the <a href="/training/modules/get-started-openai?WT.mc_id=m365-94501-dwahlin" target="_blank" rel="noopener">Get started with Azure OpenAI Service</a> training content.
 Additional information about using your own data with Azure OpenAI can be found in the <a href="/azure/ai-services/openai/concepts/use-your-data?WT.mc_id=m365-94501-dwahlin" target="_blank" rel="noopener">Azure OpenAI on your data</a> documentation.